Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Defining the interval component

-This models the detection of the burn through each sensor sweep.
-This sensor is attached to a satellite spinning and sweeping the sensor over the earth.
+This sensor is attached to a satellite.
+It is spinning and sweeping the sensor over the earth.
 Through each sweep, the system is triggered when it detects the burn.
+The interval component models the detection of the burn through each sensor sweep.
 You can add the burn interval to the chain analysis to make sure you are looking at it during the correct period.

 1. Select the Basic - Advanced page.

-2. Select the User Specified Time Period option in the Compute Time Period frame.
+2. Select the User Specified Time Period option in the Compute Time Period panel.

-5. Select the HXLV_Pegasus () in the object list when the Select Time Interval dialog opens.
+5. Select the HXLV_Pegasus () in the object list when the Select Time Interval dialog box opens.

 6. Select PegasusBurn () in the Intervals for: HXLV_Pegasus list.

-7. Click OK to close the Select Time Interval dialog.
+7. Click OK to close the Select Time Interval dialog box.

 8. Click OK to accept your changes and to close the Properties Browser.